mischavandenburg/homelab/README.md

 * SAS tokens for Storage Account Access
   * Note to self: expiry in 2 years

-## Current Goals

-* Monitoring notifications to Telegram
-* Set up renovate for maintenance PR's
-* Optimize resources/requests
-* Deploy Falco and increase security posture

 ## Repo Structure

-Decided to fully commit to Flux and their practices.
+Decided to fully commit to Flux CD and their best practices.

 Set up the repo according to this guide: